ellieragan/softwaredesign-finalproject/DESIGN.md

 We anticipate the following functions and modules:
 * *main* to drive the client module
 * *parseArgs* to determine validity of arguments
-* *receiveMessages* to receive messages from sever
+* *handleMessage* to receive messages from sever
-* *sendMessages* to send messages to server
+* *handleInput* to send messages to server
-* *outputMap* to parse through map string and output to user

 ### Pseudo code for logic/algorithmic flow
 ```
 parse arguments from user, validate arguments
-starts game with message to server
+start game with message to server asking to enter game as player or spectator
-upon valid response from server of player/spectator
-    return respective game screen
+start message loop to wait for responses from server

 listen for keyboard input from user:
-    send messages to server
+    send movement and quit messages to server
-listen for messages from server
+listen for responses from server
     update game screen accordingly
 ```